 RAW Académie is an experimental residential program for the research and study of artistic and curatorial practice and thought.
 The programme usually takes place over seven weeks in Dakar.
 It is dedicated to a dynamic reflection on artistic research, curatorial practice and critical writing.
-The Académie is held during two distinct sessions per year; May-June and September-November.
-Session 9 will take place in Philadelphia at the Institute of Contemporary Art, University of Pennsylvania (ICA), and will be led by artist, writer, filmmaker and activist Linda Goode Bryant.
-It will run from September 28 to November 13 2020.
+Two separate sessions are held each year in the spring and fall.
+Session 9 will be led by artist, writer, filmmaker and activist Linda Goode Bryant.
+It will run from March 14th to April 29th, 2022.

 For centuries, the infrastructure that props up today’s global production and market for art has been based on a business model that adheres to the fundamental principles and values of material gain and worth.
 Despite changes in the ways cultures and art have evolved during that same period, this infrastructure has essentially remained the same.